lordzurp/TeenAstro_Redux/README.md

 TeenAstro is an **open source, open hardware** do-it-yourself project, forked from On Step, the first mature controller based on Arduino hardware.

 ## What is Redux ?
-The main goal of this flavour of TeenAstro hardware is to achieve the **smallest board possible**, and by extension the smallest case.
+The first goal of this flavour of TeenAstro hardware is to achieve the **smallest board possible**, and by extension the smallest case.

-Also, the hand controller come into a SNES gamepad

 This is obtained by **onboarding** some modular parts, like stepper drivers or power supply, in a **almost fully SMD** board.
 But this come with compromises, the main is the **lack of backward compatibility** with original FS2 system.

 All this gives this

-* Main board : 40x83mm, case : 90x50x24mm
+* Main board : 40x82mm, case : 90x50x24mm (32mm with focuser extension)
-* Hand controller : 30x83mm, case : the size of SNES gamepad :)

 ![3D View](/PCB/Main_board-3D.png)

 ![3D View](/PCB/Hand_controller-3D.png)

-## Who Redux is for ?
-Smaller, simplier (and a bit cheaper), Redux version is althrough **intented in priority to beginners** who want a **simple, plug and forget solution**, just working with their first telescope.

-Seen next point, the limitations would say a no-go for enthusiats with already tons of material.

-If you want to use sophisticated hardware, please take a look on regular TeenAstro boards

 ## Features
-Almost all the features of TeenAstro regular board
+Almost all the features of TeenAstro regular board are present

 * Compatible with **TeenAstro software**
+* **wireless connexion** between main unit and remote
 * Teensy 3.2 powered
 * on-board GPS
 * ASCOM USB driver
 * TMC5160 motor driver
 * up to 25V power voltage
 * up to 3A stepper motor
-* 2.12" OLED screen, in a modified SNES gamepad
+* 2.42" OLED screen, in a modified SNES gamepad
+* Polarity inversion protection
+* focuser bpard can be easily added (with 32mm enclosure)

 However, there are a few variations and limitations against the mini and main versions :

 * no ST4 port
-* no focuser option
 * **no** replaceable part, meaning if something goes wrong, the whole board will dying ...
-* **no** fuse, so be **very** careful with power supply (related to previous point, it's a **die-and-rebuy** version)

 ## Sources

-The project is separated in 2 boards
+The project is separated in 3 boards

 * Main board, who receive the Teensy and the GPS modules

 ![Schematic Main Board](/Schematics/Main_board.png)
 ![Main Board - top](/PCB/Main_board-top.png)
 ![Main Board - bot](/PCB/Main_board-bot.png)

+* Focuser, who came in top of main board
+Schematic
+PCB

 * Hand controller, who integrate a discret version of Wemos D1 (based on ESP8266 MCU)